cockroachdb/docs/src/current/releases/index.md

 ## Staged release process

 As of 2024, CockroachDB will be released under a staged delivery process.
-New releases are made available for CockroachDB Cloud clusters for two weeks before binaries are published for CockroachDB Self-Hosted downloads.
+New releases will be made available for CockroachDB Cloud clusters for two weeks before binaries are published for CockroachDB Self-Hosted downloads.

 {{ experimental_js_warning }}